We are committed to advancing the practice of people analytics by developing the next generation of innovative practitioners and leaders.

 For more information on joining the People Analytics Conference Team please contact email@example.com.

-Discover how to use data to make more informed people-related decisions, and learn the best tools for defining and cultivating organizational culture.
-Experience a true learning laboratory!
-Learn more and join our mailing list.
+Discover how to use data to make more informed people-related decisions and learn the best tools for defining and cultivating organizational culture.
+Join Professors Cade Massey and Matthew Bidwell to experience a true learning laboratory with executives from all over the world.

 Wharton People Analytics visits Google NYC